-At the same time, our research also indicates that biopharma companies and contract research organisations (CROs) will need to overcome several challenges to realise the potential of digital in clinical development: immature data infrastructure and analytics, regulatory considerations, and internal organisational and cultural barriers.
-Biopharma companies should consider building updated data infrastructure and governance, engaging early with regulators to discuss new technologies, and developing a measured approach to evaluating and implementing technologies within their organisations.
+At the same time, our research also indicates that biopharma companies and contract research organizations (CROs) will need to overcome several challenges to realize the potential of digital in clinical development: immature data infrastructure and analytics, regulatory considerations, and internal organizational and cultural barriers.
+Biopharma companies should consider building updated data infrastructure and governance, engaging early with regulators to discuss new technologies, and developing a measured approach to evaluating and implementing technologies within their organizations.
 CROs can enable this change by advancing interoperable digital platforms and vetting promising technology applications.
 Cross-industry consortia could help advance the industry as a whole by offering a forum to share early successes and supporting the development of standards.

 The time to act is now.
 Biopharma companies that do not pursue a comprehensive digital clinical strategy risk falling behind.

-The industry is under pressure to develop innovative medicines; demonstrate differentiated value to patients, providers, and payers; and reduce cost and time to market to maximise return on investment.
-Deloitte’s analysis of return on pharmaceutical R&D investments for a cohort of 12 large biopharma companies shows a sustained decline from 10.1 per cent in 2010 to 3.2 per cent in 2017.1
+The industry is under pressure to develop innovative medicines; demonstrate differentiated value to patients, providers, and payers; and reduce cost and time to market to maximize return on investment.
+Deloitte’s analysis of return on pharmaceutical R&D investments for a cohort of 12 large biopharma companies shows a sustained decline from 10.1 percent in 2010 to 3.2 percent in 2017.1

 Looking at digital through this lens can help shift the focus from individual technologies and solutions to how these technologies collectively can help accomplish bigger clinical development objectives and identify strategic opportunities that a narrow technology-centric view might miss.